azhou-determined/notes/prometheus/prometheus.md

 ## Constraints
-The Determined Prometheus endpoint exposed is configured to work with cAdvisor for CPU metrics and DCGM for GPU metrics.
-Though other monitoring tools can be used with the setup, this guide will detail configuration of only the aforementioned tools.
-Prometheus queries for other tools may differ depending on the format and organization of the metrics returned.
+The Determined Prometheus endpoint is configured to work with cAdvisor for CPU metrics and DCGM for GPU metrics.
+Although other monitoring tools can be used with the setup, this guide details only cAdvisor and DCGM tool configuration.
+Prometheus queries on metrics collected by other tools can differ depending on the format and organization of the returned metrics.

 ## Prerequisites
 - Grafana installation for dashboard monitoring
-- on-cluster Prometheus instance for time-series data collection
+- An on-cluster Prometheus instance for time-series data collection

 ## Configure Determined
 Install and run Determined on a cluster.
-When launching the master instance, enable the Prometheus endpoint by adding a flag to the `master.yaml` configuration.
+When launching the master instance, enable the Prometheus endpoint by adding a flag to the `master.yaml` configuration:
 ```
 observability:
     enable_prometheus: true
 ```
-This will expose two Prometheus API endpoints on the instance:
+This presents the following two Prometheus API endpoints on the instance.

-### /prom/det-state-metrics###
+### {$DET_MASTER_ADDR}/prom/det-state-metrics

-`det-state-metrics` includes mapping of various machine-level labels (GPU UUIDs, container IDs, etc.) to internal Determined entities (task, allocation, experiment labels) used by PromQL to join vectors.
+The `det-state-metrics` endpoint includes various machine-level labels mappings, including GPU UUIDs and container IDs, to internal Determined entities, such as task, allocation, and experiment labels, used by PromQL to join vectors.

-### /prom/det-http-sd-config
+### {$DET_MASTER_ADDR}/prom/det-http-sd-config
-`det-http-sd-config` contains address and resource pool information for the currently active agents, which will be used by Prometheus as targets for scraping.
-The endpoint is configured to support running default cAdvisor (port 8080) and DCGM (port 9400) monitoring.
-Other tools exposing Prometheus metrics may be used in place of cAdvisor and DCGM if they are running on these ports.
+The `det-http-sd-config` endpoint contains address and resource pool information for currently active agents, which are used by Prometheus as targets for scraping.
+This endpoint is configured to support running default cAdvisor, port 8080, and DCGM, port 9400, monitoring.
+Other tools exposing Prometheus metrics can be used instead of cAdvisor and DCGM if they are running on these ports.

 ## Configure cAdvisor and dcgm-exporter
 cAdvisor and dcgm-exporter must be running on the cluster agents to be monitored.
 This can be installed manually or run as individual Docker containers.

+The cAdvisor and dcgm-exporter tools must be running on the cluster agents that are monitored.
+These can be installed manually or run as individual Docker containers.

-To easily configure dynamic agents to startup with cAdvisor and dcgm-exporter, a startup script can be added to `master.yaml`.
+To configure dynamic agents to start up with cAdvisor and dcgm-exporter, a startup script can be added to `master.yaml`:
 ```
 - pool_name: compute-pool
     provider: